sddevelopment-be/penguin-pragmatic-patterns/old_source/X_Appendix/Glossary/README.md

 ### Kernel mode

 One of two modes of operation of a computer system.
 Opposed to User Mode.
-When in kernel mode, priviliged instructions can be executed.
+When in kernel mode, privileged instructions can be executed.
 A mode bit, added to the hardware, indicated the current mode.

 ### KPI